keithmchd48/keithmchd48/README.md

 ---
 - 🔭 I’m currently working as a Frontend Developer.
 Find my [Resume/CV here](https://keith-machado-dev.netlify.app/).
 - 🌍 Based in Copenhagen, Denmark.
-- 🛠 Mostly code in JavaScript and Vue.js.
+- 🛠 Primarily code in JavaScript, Vue.js.
+- 📖 Learning Nuxt & React.
 - 👯 I’m looking to collaborate on any JavaScript and/or Vue.js open source projects.
 - 💬 Ask me about JavaScript, CSS & anything related to Vue.js.
 - 📫 How to reach me: [Email me!](mailto:keithmchd48@gmail.com)